hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 {{< figure src="/images/writing/kubernetes-django/scheduled-on-cluster.svg" title="The application scheduled on an abstract collection of resources." >}}

-This philosophical shift --- from managing *servers* to running *services* ideally --- is precisely the promise of containers and Kubernetes.
+This philosophical shift --- [from managing *servers* to running *services* ideally][borg-omega-kubernetes] --- is precisely the promise of container technology like Docker and cluster orchestration frameworks like Kubernetes.

-## So how exactly do containers and Kubernetes help?
+## So how exactly do Docker and Kubernetes help?

 *What is Kubernetes?*